SSharroufna/Memories-App/README.md

 •	Developed certain features of the application functionality i.e., CRUD (Create, Read, Update, Delete) features using Require.js and Responsive Design.

+Note: This projects is still in progress, the expected finish date is Oct 8.